Posted on: May 29, 2024 | 3 mins | Written by: HDFC ERGO Team

 2. Predictive System

-This is the most advanced type of traction system as they have the ability to prevent the loss of traction before it happens and thus, attempt to stop it completely.
+This is the most advanced type of traction system as they can prevent the loss of traction before it happens and thus, attempt to stop it completely.
 Like the reactive system, they also use sensors to determine the speed and the wheel rotation.
-As these are more advanced they also detect the angle of the pitch, lean angle, deceleration acceleration etc. By doing so and using AI and different algorithms, it determines the ideal power that should be used and then does the necessary intervention.
+As these are more advanced, they also detect the angle of the pitch, lean angle, deceleration acceleration, etc. By doing so and using AI and different algorithms, it determines the ideal power that should be used and then does the necessary intervention.

 How to effectively use the traction system?

-In order to ensure safety, one needs to use the traction system in the most effective manner.
+To ensure safety, one needs to use the traction system most effectively.
 Some of the ways to do so are:

 1. Adjust the traction control as per the riding style